mathias-gibson/ps239T-final-project/README.md

 Give a short, 1-2 paragraph description of your project.
 Focus on the code, not the theoretical / substantive / academic side of things.

 ##Dependencies
 - R, version 3.1
-Python, version 3.5, Anaconda distribution.
+- Python, version 3.5, Anaconda distribution
-(In your scripts, includes commands that install required packages.)

 ##Files